postgres-ai/postgres-howtos/0018_over_indexing.md

 ## Indexes and write overhead

-Obviously, if you create a new index, then with each statement changing rows (`INSERT`, `UPDATE`), Postgres needs to update this index too – this means, write statements are going to take longer to execute.
+Obviously, if you create a new index, then with each statement that produces new row versions (`INSERT`, `UPDATE`), Postgres needs to update this index too – this means, write statements are going to take longer to execute.

 For `UPDATE`s, there is a special optimization – **HOT updates**, **Heap-Only-Tuple updates** – that might let Postgres avoid such overhead.
 This can happen if two conditions are met: